Lewandowski benched by Bayern Munich for the first time in two years | Goal.com

 The 32-year-old Poland international had also made a strong start to the current campaign, notching a goal and two assists in the Bundesliga clash against Schalke, which they won 8-0, while also grabbing an assist in Thursday’s European Super Cup triumph over Sevilla.

-That clash against the Spanish side stretched all the way to extra-time, and with the striker having played every minute of those two hours in Budapest, he has been omitted from the starting XI to face the Hoff.
+That clash against the Spanish side stretched all the way to extra-time, and with the striker having played every minute of those two hours in Budapest, he was omitted from the starting XI to face the Hoff.

 “We didn't really celebrate, we were all too exhausted from the 120 minutes,” he told Bild in the aftermath of their midweek win.